GFNOrg/gfn-lm-tuning/arithmetic_and_infill/README.md

-# GFlowNet fine-tuning for Story Infilling and Integer Arithmetic
+# GFlowNet fine-tuning for story infilling and integer arithmetic

 To install the dependencies required to run the code in this directory use `pip install -r requirements.txt`